St. Louis, MO

 Consuming alcohol affects vision, judgment, coordination, and balance.
 This increases the likelihood of boating accidents and puts passengers and operators at risk.
 Alcohol is even more dangerous on the water than land, and alcohol is responsible for nearly a third of all recreational boating deaths.
 It is illegal to operate a boat under the influence of alcohol in every state, and the Coast Guard enforces a federal BUI law that applies to all vessels.

 The Coast Guard and individual state laws carry heavy penalties for boating under the influence.
 This includes large fines, loss of boat operation privileges, and jail time.
-BUI laws and enforcement vary state to state, so familiarize yourself with your state’s individual limits and enforcement.
+BUI laws and enforcement vary from state to state, so familiarize yourself with your state’s individual limits and enforcement.

 Per the Coast Guard website: